misje/genericpacket/README.md

 # Generic packet

-There are heaps of serialisation libraries, but most are not self-delimiting or selv-describing.
+There are heaps of serialisation libraries, but most are not self-delimiting or self-describing.
 With stream-oriented protocols just serialising your message isn't enough.
 At a bare minimum you need to know the length of the message you need to put together.